DataTalksClub/datatalksclub.github.io/_posts/2024-11-11-llm-zoomcamp.md

 -   Practice preprocessing text data for specific use cases
 -   Apply learned techniques in a real-world project

-The [course description](https://github.com/DataTalksClub/llm-zoomcamp){:target="_blank"} on GitHub provides a detailed overview of the topics covered each week.
-You can see the video lectures, slides, code, and community notes for each week of the course to dive into the content.
-By the end of the course, you will have acquired the fundamental skills necessary for a career as a data engineer.
+The [course description](https://github.com/DataTalksClub/llm-zoomcamp){:target="_blank"} on GitHub provides a detailed overview of the topics covered each module.
+To dive into the content, you can see the video lectures, slides, code, and community notes for each course module.

 > If you’re ready to join the next cohort of the course, submit this [form](https://airtable.com/appPPxkgYLH06Mvbw/shr7WtxHEPXxaui0Q){:target="_blank"} to register and stay updated.